stephen-fox/reversing-notes/rop.md

 segment, and then execute it

 ## Introduction to ROP
-"Introduction to return oriented programming"
+"Introduction to return oriented programming (ROP)"
 - By: Code Arcana
 - https://codearcana.com/posts/2013/05/28/introduction-to-return-oriented-programming-rop.html